Learning Representations by Humans, for Humans: Experimental Results

 We are interested in facial avatars because they are abstract (i.e., not in the domain of the input objects) and because they have previously been validated as useful representations of information~\cite{chernoff1973use, lott1990use}.
 They are also high-dimensional representations, and non-linear in the input features; that is, faces are known to be processed holistically with dependencies beyond the sum of their parts \cite{richler2009holistic}.
 Faces also leverage innate human cognition---immediate, effortless, and fairly consistent processing of facial signals \cite{izard1994innate,todorov2008understanding,freeman2016more}.

 Through \mom, we \emph{learn} a mapping from inputs to avatars that is useful for decision-making.
-Training is driven completely by human responses, and learned expressions reflect usage patterns that users found to be useful, as opposed to the hand-coded mappings as used in {\em Chernoff faces}~\cite{chernoff1973use}.
-In a successful mapping, the avatars can summarize combinations of variables, but with the range and variation of expression calibrated such that \emph{decision-relevant variation} in the data is salient.
-In this way, learned avatars can relate data points to the full training set (e.g., encoding how extreme the values are).
+Training is driven completely by human responses, and learned expressions reflect usage patterns that users found to be useful, as opposed to hand-coded mappings as in {\em Chernoff faces}~\cite{chernoff1973use}.